 This is the official webpage for Purdue Men’s Ultimate Frisbee.
 We are a club sport at Purdue and compete at the collegiate level.
 We have practice from 5:45pm-8:00pm on Tuesdays and Thursdays.
 During the fall, we host a home tournament and travel to two away tournaments.

 Men’s ultimate is for all players of all skill levels.
 No experience is required, seriously, none is required.
-One of our current captains, Jacob “Specs” Fella, came to Purdue with no prior ultimate experience and now plays professional ultimate for the Indianapolis AlleyCats.
+One of our current captains, Jacob “Specs” Fella, came to Purdue with no prior ultimate experience and now plays professional ultimate for the Indianapolis AlleyCats and Team USA.
 The club emphasizes growing and developing new players as well as honing the skills of players with little prior experience.

 For updates, follow Purdue Ultimate Frisbee on Twitter and Facebook plus sign up for email updates over the summer.